NES / Famicom Architecture

 The panorama of late-70s computers, also provided by The Centre for Computing History (Cambridge, UK).

-If a company wanted to build an affordable microcomputer, the following options were available:
+If you were a startup aiming to build an affordable microcomputer for the western world, you had plenty of options available:

-As if these options weren’t enough, another company named MOS appeared on the market and offered a redesigned version of the 6800: the 6502.
-While incompatible with the rest, the new chip was much much less expensive to produce [5] [6] and it was only a matter of time before iconic computer makers (Commodore, Tandy, Apple, Atari, Acorn and so forth) chose the 6502 to power their machines.
+Faced with similar setbacks that Intel’s employees went through, engineers at Motorola grew frustrated with the company’s lack of interest in capitalising on the potential of the 6800 [6].
+So, they joined a small but ambitious silicon firm, MOS, where they worked on a redesigned version of the 6800 - the MOS 6502.
+While incompatible with the rest, the new chip was much, much cheaper to produce [7] [8], and it was only a matter of time before iconic computer makers (Commodore, Tandy, Apple, Atari, Acorn, and so forth) chose the 6502 to power their machines.

-Back in Japan, Nintendo needed something inexpensive but familiar to develop for, so they selected the 6502.
-Ricoh, their CPU supplier, successfully produced a 6502-compatible CPU.
+Back in Japan, Nintendo needed something inexpensive yet familiar to develop for, so they selected the 6502.
+Ricoh, their CPU supplier, successfully produced a 6502-compatible clone.

 Ricoh’s licensing enigma